tokenly/tokenly-cms/README.md

 The official CMS platform used by the Let's Talk Bitcoin!
 Network.

-Current primary to do list and feature requests can be found on the Trello board: https://trello.com/b/sU2rcKen/ltb-platform-support
+Outstanding tasks, bugs, enhancements etc. can be found on the [issues](https://github.com/cryptonaut420/tokenly/issues) page.

 ##Requirements